blacktack2/CellularAutomata/README.md

 to build using CLion, though as of yet I have not been able to get this working due to issues with linking SDL2.

-## Usage

-Currently I have only implemented 2D Lifelike Cellular Automata, and the GUI layout is still a work in progress, so this section of the readme will be limited for now.

 ## Definitions

-### B/S Rule Notation
+### B/S/G Rule Notation

-Throughout this readme I will be using the B/S rule notation to describe the rules of a 2D Lifelike Cellular Atomata.
-The notation is formatted as `B<0-8>/S<0-8>` where `<0-8>` is replaced by a sequence of numbers.
+Throughout this readme I will be using the B/S/G rule notation to describe the rules of a 2D Lifelike Cellular Atomata.
+The notation is formatted as `B<0-8>/S<0-8>/G<1+>` where `<0-8>` is replaced by a sequence of numbers, and `<1+>` is any integer.
 The numbers following the `B` (Birth) dictate how many neighbours a dead cell must have to become alive.
 The numbers following the `S` (Survive) dictate how many neighbours a live cell must have to stay alive.
+The numbers following the `G` (Generations) dictate how long a cell must wait before it can become alive again (if omitted, it is defaulted to 1).

 An example of this notation would be with `Conway's Game of Life` which is notated as `B3S32`.
 This means that a dead cell will become alive if it has exactly 3 neighbours, and a live cell will stay alive if it has 2 or 3 neighbours.

+An example with generations would be the ruleset `B1S1357G100`.
+This means that a dead cell will become alive if it has exactly 1 neighbour, a live cell will stay alive with 1, 3, 5, or 7 neighbours, and a dead cell must wait 100 iterations before it can become alive again.

 ### Cellular Automata